 The 20H1 update for Windows 10 also introduces Narrator improvements, including:

-- Improved efficiency when reading tables.
+- The efficiency when reading tables has been improved.
 Only the deltas are read when navigating.
 Entering and exiting tables is also less verbose.

-- New command in Narrator to give a webpage summary (Narrator + S).
+- The new Narrator + S command in Narrator give a webpage summary.